Michael-F-Ellis/tbon/README.md

 I'm not a music teacher so I can't say I'm using Tbon **for teaching music** but I do believe a musically inclined child could grasp the basics in a very short time.

 ## Live Demo
-__You can try tbon without installing anything.__ There's a demo server that's running at (http://ellisgrant.pythonanywhere.com) but do skip down and skim the [Tutorial](#tutorial) section of this page beforehand.
-If you decide you'd like to run tbon on your own computer, see the [Local Installation](#local-installation) section of this README.
+__You can try tbon without installing anything.__ There's a demo server that's running at (http://ellisgrant.pythonanywhere.com) but do skip down and skim the [Tutorial](#tutorial) section of this page beforehand. *The demo works best on a computer with a physical keyboard.
+Your smartphone's virtual keyboard layout and autocorrection will make it a frustrating experience.*

+If you decide you'd like to install and run tbon on your own computer, see the [Local Installation](#local-installation) section of this README.

 ## Tutorial
 Let's begin with a couple of familiar tunes that illustrate the majority of tbon's notation syntax.